Extend the selling season of storage crops with proper post harvest handling and holding conditions.

-Some vegetables can maintain freshness for months after harvest if you choose varieties specifically bred for long-term storage.
-Here are a few varieties we recommend for storage throughout fall and winter.
+Some crops can maintain freshness and flavor for months after harvest, and some varieties are specifically bred and selected for long-term storage.
+Here are some recommendations for post-harvest handling and storage throughout the fall and winter months.

 Beets of all varieties will keep for 3–5 months when stored at 32˚F/0˚C and 90–100% humidity.
 Remove tops and wash roots prior to storing.

-Onion varieties that are classified as Hard Storage onions will keep up to six months when stored at 32˚F/0˚C and 65–70% humidity.
+Onion varieties classified as Hard Storage onions will keep up to 6 months when stored at 32˚F/0˚C and 65–70% humidity.
 After curing, rub onions in hands to remove excess skin and soil.

 Sweet Potatoes should be cured in a warm (85°F/29°C) place for 5–7 days before storing.
 They will keep for 4–7 months at 60°F/16°C and 85% humidity.
 Do not wash, but brush off large clumps of soil prior to storing.